pathuGIT/OrionX/README.md

-# OrionX: Baquet and Catering System for Deandra
+# OrionX: Banquet and Catering System for Deandra

 This is the Baquet and Catering System for Deandra, developed using **React.js** for the frontend and **Express.js** for the backend.